-The University of Cambridge Intellectual and Developmental Disabilities Research Group is an interdisciplinary research that has various research themes.
+The University of Cambridge Intellectual and Developmental Disabilities Research Group is interdisciplinary research that has various research themes.
 These include neuropsychiatric projects led by Howard Ring, sociological studies led by Marcus Redley, studies investigating the clinical/legal interface in learning disabilities led by Isabel Clare, neurobiological investigations led by Shahid Zaman, and syndrome-based studies led by Tony Holland.
 Details of research and recent publications can be found on our website.
-SpRs interested in research in learning disability should contact Tony Holland firstname.lastname@example.org or if they have a specific project in mind, they can contact anyone of the above directly.

 Dr Karen Ersche

-Dr Ersche conducts several research studies in drug-dependent individuals; Drug Addiction Research group.
+Dr Ersche conducts several research studies in drug-dependent individuals within the Drug Addiction Research group.
 She welcomes trainees who have a genuine interest in drug addiction research.
 Trainees’ involvement would be dependent on their interests and time constraints.
-Contact Dr Ersche.

 Professor Paul Fletcher